iqhater/get-youtube-thumbnail/README.md

 </div>
 <hr> -->

-"get_youtube_thumbnail" is a small tool for extract thumbnails images from youtube videos.

 By default, get_youtube_thumbnail gets a max resolution image, if image has been not found, get_youtube_thumbnail try to getting a high resolution image.